google/pik/README.md

 PIK enables automated/unsupervised compression because it guarantees that the target quality is maintained over the entire image.
-It prioritizes **authenticity**, a faithful representation of the original, over aesthetics achievable by by hallucinating details or 'enhancing' (e.g. sharpening/saturating) the input.
+It prioritizes **authenticity**, a faithful representation of the original, over aesthetics achievable by hallucinating details or 'enhancing' (e.g. sharpening/saturating) the input.

 Features enabling fast decoding (> 1 GB/s multithreaded):